| On opening day, Saturday, Oct. 27, 1928,

 to the Far Western country of India to produce the theater

 that would be different, novel and mystic.
+The exterior, with its high, graceful dome,

 is typical of the Brahamanicao temple of Northern India.
 Colored